Bearer/bearer/README.md

 Bearer is able to identify over 120+ data types from sensitive data categories such as Personal Data (PD), Sensitive PD, Personally identifiable information (PII), and Personal Health Information (PHI).
 You can view the full list in the [supported data types documentation](https://docs.bearer.com/reference/datatypes/).

-FInally, Bearer also allows you to detect component storing and processing sensitive data, as databases, internal APIs and third-party APIs.
-See the [recipe list](https://docs.bearer.com/reference/recipes/).
+Finally, Bearer also lets you detect components storing and processing sensitive data such as databases, internal APIs, and third-party APIs.
+See the [recipe list](https://docs.bearer.com/reference/recipes/) for a complete list of components.

 ### Supported Language